cypress-io/cypress-documentation/content/api/commands/session.md

 ### When the page and session data are cleared

-### Test Isolation `on`
+### Test Isolation Enabled

-The page is cleared and cookies, local storage and session storage (session data) in all domains are cleared automatically when `cy.session()` runs and `testIsolation` is `on`.
-This guarantees consistent behavior whether a session is being created or restored and allows you to switch sessions without first having to explicitly log out.
+The page is cleared and cookies, local storage and session storage (session data) in all domains are cleared automatically when `cy.session()` runs and test isolation is enabled with `testIsolation=true`, This guarantees consistent behavior whether a session is being created or restored and allows you to switch sessions without first having to explicitly log out.

 |                            |               Page cleared (test)               |              Session data cleared               |
 | -------------------------- | :---------------------------------------------: | :---------------------------------------------: |